open-mmlab/mmcv/docs/registry.md

 from .builder import CONVERTERS

-# use the registry to namge the module
+# use the registry to manage the module
 @CONVERTERS.register_module()
 class Converter1(object):
     def __init__(self, a, b):